 Laws That Allow Government Control Over Religious Institutions

-There are both laws by the central and state government exercising control over religious institutions.
+There are laws by the central as well as state govt governments that exercise control over religious institutions.

 Laws by the Centre